Green Business Practices in Japan:

 ◼ Environmental context for business action

-Japan's Commitment to the Paris Agreement on climate change 25% reduction, which is premised on the establishment of a fair and effective international framework in which all major economies participate and on agreement by those economies on ambitious targets (for a base year 1990) This, however, was drastically reduced to 3.8% emission reduction in 2020 compared to the 2005 level.
+Japan's Commitment to the Paris Agreement on climate change 25% reduction is a significant starting point, which is premised on the establishment of "a fair and effective international framework in which all major economies participate and on agreement by those economies on ambitious targets (for a base year 1990)" This, however, was drastically reduced to 3.8% emission reduction in 2020 compared to the 2005 level.

 More recently, with Japan playing an increasingly important role in the United Nations efforts towards sustainable development, particularly in meeting the Sustainable Development Goals (SDGs), the pressure to drive change within the economic and social spheres (without affecting the overall quality of life, (QoL) or the competitiveness of the economy) has always been high.

-For example, the SDG #13 on "Take urgent action to combat climate change and its impacts" has been promoted as a means to reduce CO2 emmissions that Japan has committed tounder the Paris Agreement.
+For example, the SDG #13 on "Take urgent action to combat climate change and its impacts" has been promoted as a means to reduce CO2 emissions that Japan has committed to under the Paris Agreement on Climate Changr.

-The above priorities was driven domestically by a number of high profile pollution cases in the 1960s and 70s (such as the Minamata disease or the Itai-itai disease) and internationally by Japan's signing of a number multilateral environmental agreements (such as the Paris Agreement on climate change)..
-Operationalizing these commitments at the national levl has resulted in a number of government policies and laws that protect the environment and reduce human imapcts on it.
+The above priorities was driven domestically by a number of high profile pollution cases in the 1960s and 70s (such as the Minamata disease or the Itai-itai disease that resulted from industrial pollution) and internationally by Japan's signing of a number multilateral environmental agreements (such as the Paris Agreement on climate change).
+Operationalizing these commitments at the national level has resulted in a number of government policies and laws that protect the environment and reduce human imapcts on it.